The Whole is Greater than the Sum of Its Parts: The Value of a Transformation Roadmap

 Post-Maria investors have focused their attention on Title V of PROMESA, a federal provision allowing for the expedited review of infrastructure projects in Puerto Rico regarded as “critical.”
 It was recently announced that four projects have been earmarked by the Puerto Rico Oversight Board for approval.

 The passing of the Certified Fiscal Plan means that the discussion has evolved: all projects now need to align with the IRP.

 This presentation will showcase Title V, provide insight into project approvals, and outline the Board’s roadmap for international investment in energy infrastructure.

 Puerto Rico has occupied the headlines, but the US Virgin Islands were decimated by Maria and grid infrastructure remains precarious.
-This session will explore the current state of the grid, ongoing programs to rebuild, and where the key needs/priorities now lie.
+This session will explore the current state of the grid, ongoing programs to rebuild, the regulatory environment for investment, and where the key needs/priorities now lie.

 How are USVI authorities promoting a resilient rebuild?

 How is the Public Service Commission supporting investment in resilient infrastructure through regulation?